Geography of Ethiopia: Flora

-As in a day's journey the traveller may pass from tropical to almost Alpine conditions of climate, so great also is the range of the flora and fauna.

-In the valleys and lowlands the vegetation is dense, but the general appearance of the plateaus is of a comparatively bare country with trees and bushes thinly scattered over it.
+As in a day's journey the traveller may pass from tropical to almost Alpine conditions of climate, In the valleys and lowlands the vegetation is dense, but the general appearance of the plateaus is of a comparatively bare country with trees and bushes thinly scattered over it.
 The glens and ravines on the hillside are often thickly wooded, and offer a delightful contrast to the open downs.

 These conditions are particularly characteristic of the northern regions; in the south the vegetation on the uplands is more luxuriant.
 Among the many varieties of trees and plants found are the date palm, mimosa, wild olive, giant sycamores, junipers and laurels, the myrrh and other gum trees (gnarled and stunted, these flourish most on the eastern foothills), a magnificent pine (the Natal yellow pine, which resists the attacks of the white ant), the fig, orange, lime, pomegranate, peach, apricot, banana, and other fruit trees; the grape vine (rare), blackberry, and raspberry; the cotton and indigo plants, and occasionally the sugar cane.
 There are in the south large forests of valuable timber trees; and the coffee plant is indigenous in the Kaffa country, whence it takes its name.

 Kniphofia foliosa, Bale Mountains National Park.

 Many kinds of grasses and flowers abound.
 Large areas are covered by the kosso, a hardy member of the rose family, which grows from 2.5 to 3 m high and has abundant pendent red blossoms.
 The flowers and the leaves of this plant are highly prized for medicinal purposes.
 The fruit of the hurarina, a tree found almost exclusively in Shoa, yields a black grain highly esteemed as a spice.
 On the tableland a great variety of cereals and vegetables are cultivated.
 A fibrous plant, known as the sansevieria, grows in a wild state in the semi-desert regions of the north and south-east.